sgepigon/pho-diff/README.md

 # Resources

-  * The set of native language phonetic inventories are from the [Speech Accent Archive](http://accent.gmu.edu/browse_native.php) (you can read more about the project [here](http://accent.gmu.edu/about.php)).
+  * The [Speech Accent Archive](http://accent.gmu.edu/browse_native.php) provides the set of native language phonetic inventories (you can read more about the project [here](http://accent.gmu.edu/about.php)).
   * [Interactive IPA Chart](http://www.ipachart.com/)

 ## Installation